signomix/signomix/local/README.txt

-There may be local configuration files in this folder.
+There may be local configuration files in this folder: configuration.cfg, docker-compose-test.yml, docker-compose-production.yml, etc.